Is Overprescription Fueling Veteran Suicides? | Derek Blumke

 My degree was already in psychology.

-I'd already had a passion, wanted to work with troops with PTSD.
+I had already had a passion, wanted to work with troops with PTSD.

 And that was kind of the path that really set me down this road.

-Around that time, I was also invited to be a founding committee member of the National Action Alliance on Suicide Prevention, which is the group that really wrote the national strategy for suicide prevention in 2012, and then most recently last year.
+Around that time, I was also invited to be a founding committee member of the National Action Alliance on Suicide Prevention, which is the group that really wrote the National Strategy for Suicide Prevention in 2012 and then most recently last year.

-And so I ran that program for about a year and a half, two years, and then moved to New York City, got a technology startups, and then got put on a drug cocktail.
+And so ran that program for about a year and a half, two years, and then moved to New York City, got a technology startups, and then got put on a drug cocktail.

 I started with Adderall.